Seanl80/natural_soap_company_v1/README.md

 ## Developer goals

+As a Developer, I would like:
-- I would like to build a website which is easy to navigate through and use.
+- to build a website which is easy to navigate through and use.
-- I would like to make the user able to have their own profile for when they use the website.
+- to make the user able to have their own profile for when they use the website.
-- I would like to allow users the ability to create, display, edit and delete reviews.
+- to allow users the ability to create, display, edit and delete reviews.
-- I would like to develop a database structure which will allow for previous orders, wishlists, delivery info to be stored securely.
+- develop a database structure which will allow for previous orders, wishlists, delivery info to be stored securely.
-- I would like for superusers to be able to create, display, edit and delete products to sell.
+- for superusers to be able to create, display, edit and delete products to sell.

-## User goals

 ## User stories

 As a user of this website, I want:
+- to browse products easily without the need to sign in.
+- to add items to my cart to see how much everything I wanted would cost.
+- to be able to read reviews on the products before I buy them.
+- to feel that your website is secure.
+- the sign up process to be easy to understand.
+- acknowledgement that I have made an account with you.
+- the buying process to be quick and straight forward.
+- acknowledgement that I have made a purchase from you.
+- to be able to view my past orders.
+- to be able to ammend my details if needed.
+- to be able to make a list of items I would like to buy in the future.

 ---